 Maintaining the Budget

-Originally over budget, we worked closely with The Center and the design team to find solutions that would deliver a state-of-the-art building while still maintaining the facility’s programmatic needs.
+Originally over budget, we worked closely with The Center and the design team prior to and throughout construction to find solutions that would deliver a state-of-the-art community center while still maintaining the facility’s programmatic needs.
 Barton Malow evaluated various building layouts, the building’s height, multiple mechanical systems, and the reduction of square footage.
 Through these efforts and several collaborative value engineering sessions, the team was able to bring the estimate back down to budget.
 Barton Malow ultimately delivered a GMP that came within 1% of the owner’s final construction budget.

 Combatting Invasive Vegetation